Dynamic Batch Learning in High-Dimensional Sparse Linear Contextual Bandits: Fundamental Limits: Regret Lower Bound

+Considering $K = 2^M$ arms, we shall construct a prior $Q$ for $\theta^\star$ and examine the regret under $Q$.
+Here, the prior is carefully designed such that for any $m\in[M]$, we can divide the $2^M$ arms into $2^{M-1}$ pairs such that the diffrence between each pair of arms is approximately the scale of $\Delta_m$; the values of $T_m$ and $\Delta_m$ are chosen such that the number of observations up to $T_{m-1}$ is simply too few for the decision maker to distinguish the two arms in a pair (and learn a effective policy).
+Consequently, when the decision maker deploys this (ineffective) policy to this batch (from $T_{m-1} +1$ to $T_m$), even when restricted to the portion from $T_{m-1} +1$ to $T_m$, the total expected regret incurred---$(T_m - T_{m-1})\cdot \Delta_m$---is still large.
+Section~\ref{sec:hard_inst_modelc} details the construction of the prior, and Section~\ref{sec:regret_decomposition_modelc} connects the worst-case regret to that under $Q$.

-Given an $\textbf{Alg}$, we now define for each $m\in[M]$ the ``bad'' event $A_m = \{t_{m-1}\le T_{m-1}<T_m\le t_m\}$: $A_m$ is a ``bad" event because, under the careful choices of $T_m$ and $\Delta_m$, when $A_m$ occurs under the prior $Q_{m}$, the number of observations up to $t_{m-1}$ is simply too few (since $t_{m-1}\le T_{m-1}$) for the decision maker to learn an effective policy.
-Consequently, when the decision maker deploys this (ineffective) policy to this batch (from $t_{m-1} +1$ to $t_m$), even when restricted to the portion from $T_{m-1} +1$ to $T_m$ (since $t_{m}\ge T_{m}$), the total expected regret incurred is still large.
-In fact, we don't need a bad event to happen surely to guarantee that the total expected regret incurred is large: a bad event need only happen with a large enough probability to meet this purpose.
-Section~\ref{subsec:lower1} formalizes and establishes this step: if at least one $A_m$ occurs with a large enough probability under the corresponding prior $Q_m$, then we obtain the desired final regret lower bound.
+Given an $\textbf{Alg}$, of course its grid design $\{t_1,\ldots,t_M\}$ can be different from our ``ideal'' design $\{T_1,\ldots,T_M\}$.
+However, we now define for each $m\in[M]$ the ``bad'' event $B_m = \{t_{m-1}\le T_{m-1}<T_m\le t_m\}$: $B_m$ is a ``bad" event because, when $B_m$ occurs, the number of observations up to $t_{m-1}$ is too few (since $t_{m-1}\le T_{m-1}$) to distinguish pairs of arms that are $\Delta_m$ apart and learn an effective policy; when this (ineffective) policy is applied to this batch (from $t_{m-1} +1$ to $t_m$), the total expected regret incurred is still large (since $t_m\ge T_m$).
+In fact, we don't need a bad event to happen surely to guarantee that the total expected regret incurred is large: a bad event need only happen with a large enough probability to meet this purpose (with the probability taken over the randomness of the observations and the that of the parameters $\theta^*$).
+Section~\ref{sec:regret_bad_event_modelc} formalizes and establishes this step: if at least one $B_m$ occurs with a large enough probability, then we obtain the desired final regret lower bound.

-Now, the heavy-lifting really lies in establishing that ``if" is true.
-Note that by a simple combinatorial argument, at least one of the $A_m$ events will happen (under the convention that $t_0 = 0$, and since $t_M = T$, we are throwing $M-1$ points $t_1, t_2, \dots, t_{M-1}$ into the $M$ intervals partitioned by $0, T_1, T_2, \dots, T_{M-1}, T$, hence the conclusion).
-In other words, $\{A_m\}_{m\in[M]}$ constitute a (non-disjoint) partition of the whole probability space.
-However, note the subtle and difficult part: an event $A_m$ needs to happen with high probability under the probability measure induced by the prior $Q_m$; hence different events are evaluated under different probability measures rather than under a fixed probability measure.
-Section~\ref{subsec:lower2} formalizes and establishes this step.
+Section~\ref{sec:bad_event_high_prob_modelc} is devoted to establishing that ``if'' is true.
+Note that by a simple combinatorial argument, at least one of the $B_m$ events will happen (under the convention that $t_0 = 0$, and since $t_M = T$, we are throwing $M-1$ points $t_1, t_2, \dots, t_{M-1}$ into the $M$ intervals partitioned by $0, T_1, T_2, \dots, T_{M-1}, T$, hence the conclusion).
+In other words, $\{B_m\}_{m\in[M]}$ constitute a (non-disjoint) partition of the whole probability space.
+Hence, at least one bad event will happen with probability greater than $1/M$.

 Finally, Section~\ref{subsec:lower3} establishes the lower bound for standard (fully) online learning ($M=T$): since $M \le T$ in dynamic batch learning, this is clearly always a lower bound to the regret, which corresponds to the second term of the right-hand side of Equation~\eqref{eq:lowerbound}.
 Taken together, these three steps complete the picture.
 We next dive into more details and begin with some useful notation.